Marketcircle/AXElements/README.markdown

 install the
 [Bridge Support Preview](http://www.macruby.org/blog/2010/10/08/bridgesupport-preview.html).

-At this point you should be able to run `macrake`.
-Which by default will likely complain about things missing.
-You can easily install all development dependencies by running the `setup_dev` task like so:

-    macrake setup_dev

-Or if you are using rvm type:
+At this point you should install development dependencies.
+You can do so with `bundler` if you have it, but it will be faster to use the `setup_dev` task that has been provided.
+Simply type the following in
+terminal:

     rake setup_dev

-If you get an error about not having permissions then you will need to add `sudo` to the beginning of the command.
+However, if you are not using RVM, then you should use `macrake` instead of `rake` for this command and anywhere else that you see `rake` in the documentation.
+Remember that if you are not using RVM with MacRuby but still have RVM installed then you will need to disable RVM like so:

+    rvm use system

-Once you are setup, you can start looking through the tutorial documentation, probably starting with the {file:docs/Inspecting.markdown Inspecting tutorial}:
+Once you are setup, you can start looking through the tutorial documentation to show you how to use AXElements.
+The first tutorial is the {file:docs/Inspecting.markdown Inspecting tutorial}:

 * {file:docs/Inspecting.markdown Inspecting}
 * {file:docs/Acting.markdown Acting}
 * {file:docs/Searching.markdown Searching}
 * {file:docs/Notifications.markdown Notifications}
-* {file:docs/KeyboardEvents.markdown Keyboard manipulation}
+* {file:docs/KeyboardEvents.markdown Keyboard}
-* {file:docs/Debugging.markdown Debugging Problems}
+* {file:docs/Debugging.markdown Debugging}
 * {file:docs/NewBehaviour.markdown Adding Behaviour}
 * {file:docs/RSpecMinitest.markdown RSpec and Minitest extensions}